choxii13/choxii13/README.md

 <h2 align="center">👋 Hi, I'm Joshua Teoxon </h2>
 <p align="center"> I am looking for a job as a web developer.
-I am passionate and committed. <br/>I'm willing to learn at any cost.
+I am passionate, committed and willing to learn. <br/>.
 You can find me in my
   <a href="https://www.linkedin.com/in/joshua-teoxon-34223b217/"> LinkedIn</a></p>